andenacitelli/automated-amazon-review-pulling/README.md

 Dependencies:

 - Install [Node.js](https://nodejs.org/en/download) for your system.
 The LTS (20) is fine.
 - [VSCode](https://code.visualstudio.com/) is recommended as a good, extensible code editor that comes with a terminal you can use.
+I don't expect you to run code, but I figure you'll be curious and need to edit ASINs and tweak parameters and stuff if you want.

 To get this code on your machine: